Lao National Radio

 Lao National Radio (officially abbreviated as LNR, ວິທະຍຸກະຈາຍສຽງແຫ່ງຊາດລາວ) is the national radio station for the country of Laos.
 It was founded on 13 August 1960 and became a national broadcaster in 1975.

 Between 1983 and 1993, Lao National Radio was administered jointly with Lao National Television.

+History

+On 13 August 1960, the station was founded by Pathet Lao with its coverage at the time limited to north-eastern Laos.
+In 1975, after Pathet Lao took over the government, it also took over Royal Lao Radio's infrastructure, which was also set up in 1960, the same year as the Lao PLA-backed station.
+On 1 December 1983, it began sharing its administration with that of Lao National Television, things remained that way until 1993, when LNTV became independent from LNR.

+Its headquarters are based in Vientiane and it airs programs in Laotian, Hmong, Khmer, Vietnamese, French, English, Thai and Chinese.
+Cooperation with China Radio International ramped up on 4 December 2015 when it and LNR teamed up for a joint Mandarin service.

 Frequencies

-Lao National Radio could be heard on the following frequencies:
+Lao National Radio can be heard on the following frequencies: